arachnys/cabot/_posts/2014-01-08-deployment.md

 A guide to getting started on DigitalOcean using the `tugboat` CLI is included in this documentation.

+### Upgrading

+Upgrading to a new version should be as simple as merging in changes from upstream and deploying over the top of your existing install.

+The only major gotcha is for those upgrading from any version pre [3872565](https://github.com/arachnys/cabot/commit/38725651445df61eda06b86a6933317153088e4b) to any later version.

+Because that commit changed the paths of the celery workers, they will not be shut down properly by new deploys.
+The best way of upgrading in this case is to:

+*   Stop Cabot (`sudo service cabot stop`) - should stop all "old" workers
+*   Deploy (which will start new workers)

+If you deploy without stopping the old workers first you may need to kill the old ones by hand.
+(You'll be able to see them by running `ps aux | grep app.cabotapp`)

 ### Failover and redundancy

 Currently Cabot only supports a single telephone provider for alerts, making Cabot dependent on connecting to Twilio's servers and on those servers working correctly whenever Cabot tries to send an SMS or phone alert.